The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Abstract

 \section{Abstract}

-{ We investigate the specific angular momentum (sAM) $ j(<r)$ profiles of intermediate redshift ($0.4<z<1.4$) star-forming galaxies (SFGs) in the relatively unexplored regime of low masses (down to $M_\star\sim10^8\Msun$) and small sizes (down to $\Re\sim 1.5$ kpc) and characterize the sAM scaling relation (i.e. Fall relation) and its redshift evolution.
+{ We investigate the specific angular momentum (sAM) $ j(<r)$ profiles of intermediate redshift ($0.4<z<1.4$) star-forming galaxies (SFGs) in the relatively unexplored regime of low masses (down to $M_\star\sim10^8\Msun$) and small sizes (down to $\Re\sim 1.5$ kpc), and we characterize the sAM scaling relation (i.e., Fall relation) and its redshift evolution.
 We have developed a 3D methodology to constrain sAM profiles of the star-forming gas using a forward modeling approach with \galpak{} that incorporates the effects of beam smearing, yielding the intrinsic morpho-kinematic properties even with limited spatial resolution data.
-Using mock observations from the TNG50 simulation, we find that our 3D methodology robustly recovers the SFR-weighted $\js(<r)$ profiles down to low effective signal-to-noise ratio (SNR) of $\gtrapprox3$.
-We apply our methodology blindly to a sample of \Ntotal\ \OII{}-selected SFGs in the MUSE Ultra Deep Field (UDF) 9~arcmin$^2$ mosaic data, covering the unexplored $8<\log M_\star/\Msun<9$ mass range.
+Using mock observations from the TNG50 simulation, we find that our 3D methodology robustly recovers the star formation rate (SFR)-weighted $\js(<r)$ profiles down to a low effective signal-to-noise ratio (S/N) of $\gtrapprox3$.
+We applied our methodology blindly to a sample of \Ntotal\ \OII{}-selected SFGs in the MUSE Ultra Deep Field (UDF) 9~arcmin$^2$ mosaic data, covering the unexplored $8<\log M_\star/\Msun<9$ mass range.
 We find that the (SFR-weighted) sAM relation follows $\js\propto M_\star^{\alpha}$ with an index $\alpha$ varying from $\alpha=0.3$ to $\alpha=0.5$, from $\log M_\star/\Msun=8$ to $\log M_\star/\Msun=10.5$.
-The UDF sample supports a redshift evolution $\js\propto (1+z)^a$, with $a={\FITzalpha}$ consistent with the $(1+z)^{-0.5}$ expectation from a Universe in expansion.
-The scatter of the sAM sequence is a strong function of the dynamical state with $\log j|_{M_\star}\propto \FITgamma \times \log(V_{\rm max}/\sigma)$ where $\sigma$ is the velocity dispersion at $2\Re$.
-In TNG50, SFGs also form a $\js-M_{\star}-(V/\sigma)$ plane but correlates more with galaxy size than with morphological parameters.
-Our results suggest that SFGs might experience a dynamical transformation (and lose their sAM) before their morphological transformation to becoming passive via either merging or secular evolution. }
+The UDF sample supports a redshift evolution $\js\propto (1+z)^a$, with $a={\FITzalpha}$ which is consistent with the $(1+z)^{-0.5}$ expectation from a universe in expansion.
+The scatter of the sAM sequence is a strong function of the dynamical state with $\log j|_{M_\star}\propto \FITgamma \times \log(V_{\rm max}/\sigma)$, where $\sigma$ is the velocity dispersion at $2\Re$.
+In TNG50, SFGs also form a $\js-M_{\star}-(V/\sigma)$ plane, but it correlates more with galaxy size than with morphological parameters.
+Our results suggest that SFGs might experience a dynamical transformation, and lose their sAM, before their morphological transformation to becoming passive via either merging or secular evolution. }

 \keywords{ galaxies: high-redshift galaxies: evolution galaxies: kinematics and dynamics galaxies: structure }